 That was a patently untrue statement.
 I have to believe the statement was made out of ignorance rather than an attempt to keep from having to pay a claim because the person he talked to was at the administrative level.
 There is no limitation on the filing of death claims for good reason.
 In fact, even if a life insurance company goes out of business they have to put funds in receivership to pay claims that will be filed even though they aren’t in business anymore.
 In many states if those funds fall short of paying the full death benefit, the state has a pool to pay additional money toward making the family whole on the policy.
 Policies get lost.
 People get divorced and don’t change beneficiaries and any number of things can happen to prevent a timely filing of a claim.

-While I truly don’t want to get in the business of tracking down old insurance claims, it’s important for people to know that if there is a policy and it was in force at the time of death and they can produce a death certificate, the company will pay.
+While I truly don’t want to get in the business of tracking down old life insurance claims, it’s important for people to know that if there is a policy and it was in force at the time of death and they can produce a death certificate, the company will pay.
 And they won’t just pay the death benefit of, say $100,000, they have to pay interest on the death benefit from the date of death.
 Even better, they have to pay the interest as it was stated as their current interest in each year since the death.
 In the case above with the death in the 60’s, there have been times of inflation when those companies current interest rates would have been in double digits.

-In the past I have given he advice that, no matter what the circumstances, file a claim.
+In the past I have given the advice that, no matter what the circumstances, you should file a life insurance claim.
 Don’t ever assume a company won’t pay.
 Even if the insured died while committing a crime or died by suicide or died in prison, if there was insurance in force you should file the claim.
 If you don’t know if it was in force, still file a claim.
 If you have good reason to believe the policy had lapsed, still file a claim.
 Policy lapses are not always the fault of the insured and if it was an error on the part of the company then they have to treat it as though the policy was in force.

 Bottom line.
 There is no policy too old or cause of death too strange that you should not pursue a claim.
 I said I don’t want to get in the business of tracking down old claims, but in the case of the family above, I’ve already told them I’ll help because they were given bad information back in 1992.
 If you have any questions, please call or email me directly.
 Let’s talk.